-Damage to the lungs can increase over time.
-The damaged tissue make it harder for oxygen to move into the blood.
+Advanced COPD is due to more lung damage over time.
+Damaged tissue makes it harder for oxygen to move into the blood.
 It also takes extra work to push air out of the lungs.
-It is often part of normal COPD progress.
+This is often part of normal COPD as it gets worse.

-COPD will get worse over time.
-Factors that may speed lung damage include:
+COPD gets worse over time.
+Things that speed up lung damage are:

 Advanced COPD can cause:

-Advanced COPD cannot always be prevented once the disease has begun.
-Following a care plan and healthy habits can delay it.
+Advanced COPD cannot always be prevented.
+Following a care plan and healthy habits can help delay it.

 American Lung Association

 College of Family Physicians of Canada